hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

 ## How keywords are converted

-[TO DO: review this once terminology parser is ported]

 Because scriptable applications' terminology resources supply class, property, command, etc. names in AppleScript keyword format, `aeglue` must convert these terms to valid Swift identifiers when generating the glue file and accompanying `.sdef` documentation.
 For reference, here are the main conversion rules used:

 * Characters `a-z`, `A-Z`, `0-9`, and underscores (`_`) are preserved.